yougotwill/yougotwill/README.md

 <img src="https://i.kym-cdn.com/photos/images/original/001/475/420/c62.gif" alt="obi-wan-kenobi-meme" width="320"/>

-## Open source fan ∙ from South Africa 🇿🇦 ∙ living in Japan 🇯🇵
+## Open source fan ∙ from South Africa 🇿🇦

-- English teacher by day 👨‍🏫, Front-End Developer by night. 👨‍💻
+- Web Developer with a focus on Front-End 👨‍💻
 - I like building web applications to solve everyday problems. 👷
 - Currently messing around with React but love keeping up to date with the latest web technologies. 🚀